DemjanCsongor/napszalon/README.md

 # napszalon
-a website for my mother :D
+just a simple website for my mother :D